RedHatInsights/insights-frontend-storybook/src/docs/welcome/gettingStarted/DOC.md

 # cloud.redhat.com Storybook

-The Insights Storybook is a place for Insights documentaiton regarding front end development through the chroming, components, and any applications.
+The Insights Storybook is a place for Insights documentation regarding front end development through the chroming, components, and any applications.

 ## [Storybook](https://github.com/storybooks/storybook)